+- Clark County

 - City of Las Vegas

+- City of Henderson

 - City of North Las Vegas

-- City of Henderson

 - City of Mesquite

 - Boulder City

 - NDOT

 How much does the project cost?

 The total cost of the project is about \$2 million.
 The RTC received funding through the federal SS4A program and matched 20 percent of that amount.